BinaryDennis/SwiftPocketBible/OverviewInfo/Dispatching.md

 ```

 ### Extra: Inheritance + Protocols
-Some solutions might need to utilize both protocols and subclassing, do how does the dispatching work in these cases?
+Some solutions might need to utilize both protocols and subclassing, how does the dispatching work in these cases?
 The short answer is that **Inheritance dispatching > Protocol dispatching**

 ```swift